Communication (COMM)

 COMM 350 Intercultural Communication (4 Credits)

 Examines the relationship between communication and culture.
 Communication theory is used to identify and explore barriers and opportunities in communicating with individuals from different cultures and co-cultures.
 Skills necessary for communication across cultures are identified and developed.
 Note: Some sections of this course may carry an experiential learning component.
+Students may take either COMM 350 or COMM 350A, not both, for credit.
 See registration booklet for details.

 Prerequisites: None